paragg11/learning-python/18 MAY 2022/README.md

 ## DOUBTS

-- Got struck for almost entire as i started with new project and was able to clear new virtual environment and also django installation problem.
+- Got struck for almost an entire day, as I started with new project and was able to create a new virtual environment and also django installation problem(Now Resolved).

 ~~~
 SOLUTION: